End of Life Care for Patients with Disorders of Consciousness

 Those in a VS have a loss of awareness, wakefulness, and the ability to respond, follow commands, and interact with others.
 While they may display complex reflexes such as eye movements, yawning, and involuntary movements, they have no awareness of self or environment.

-The VS is a result of the cortex being significantly injured or damaged and is a chronic condition (3).
+The VS is a chronic condition caused by significant injury or damage to the cortex (3).
 While the cortex has been severely damaged, the hypothalamic and medullary brain stem functions remain functional.
 This results in the loss of cognitive functioning, but the cardiorespiratory and autonomic functions are still able to support life.

 Clinical Presentation of Vegetative State